Hello-Grow/Wallpapers-Space/README.md

 # Unity3D Gas Shader Wallpaper

-A lightweight, real-time procedural gas and fluid shader project built in Unity3D, designed for animated desktop wallpapers.
+A procedural gas giant project built in Unity3D, designed for my desktop wallpapers.

 ## Features

-- Procedural real-time gas and smoke animation using noise algorithms.
+- Procedural real-time gas and smoke animation using noise and a texture.
-- Low memory and GPU footprint optimized for continuous background running.
-- Fully exposed material parameters for customization.
+- Material parameters for customization.
 - Compatible with URP (Universal Render Pipeline) and Built-In Render Pipeline.

 ## Requirements